 In a tubeless-tire setup, the inner tube is replaced by some high viscosity fluid–OK, goop—that finds its way into any punctures and clogs the holes.
 This setup requires an airtight rim, with no internally visible spoke heads, and a very tight tire-rim connection.

-TRADITIONAL TUBULAR TIRE
+TRADITIONAL CLINCHER TIRE

 It’s possible to convert a tubular set-up to a tubeless set-up, and we’ll go into that shortly, but your biggest success will be with tubes and rims designed to work together in a tubeless design.